🔍 Pattern Realism: Matter/Energy and Information as Complementary Lenses

 The transition from basic organizational/structural pattern (e.g., the patterns of worldsheets underlying an atom) to semantic or processed information is therefore not a jump from "matter" to "information," but a climb up the same pattern hierarchy (Semantic vs. Organizational vs. Fundamental) toward configurations that model, predict, and act upon other configurations.

-This outward stabilization propensity explains how complex hierarchical organizations emerge from simpler components and why stable patterns tend to cluster and reinforce each other across scales.
-It provides a foundational mechanism for understanding both the spontaneous emergence of order and the preservation of organizational complexity in dynamic systems.
+This refined understanding of stability is crucial.
+It explains how complex hierarchical organizations can emerge and persist not by being rigid, but by being exceptionally good at changing.
+It provides a foundational mechanism for understanding both the spontaneous emergence of order and the preservation of organizational complexity in a dynamic, unpredictable universe.